Austin to Round Top

 When Are You Going?

 Leave Austin by 8am.
-You'll enter the corridor from the south (Warrenton end).
-Start at the big Warrenton fields, work north to Blue Hills and The Arbors.
+You'll enter the corridor from the north (Carmine end).
+Start at Blue Hills and The Arbors, work south to the big Warrenton fields.
 Lunch in Round Top proper, one more venue, and drive home by dinner.
 Best days: Tuesday–Thursday for less traffic and easier parking.

 Pro tip: Download the Round Top Finder app before you go — GPS works better than Google Maps out here.